Emergency Medical Technicians

 • Comfort and reassure patients.

-• Communicate with dispatchers or treatment center personnel to provide information about situation, to arrange reception of victims, or to receive instructions for further treatment.
+• Communicate with dispatchers or treatment center personnel to provide information about situation, to arrange reception of survivors, or to receive instructions for further treatment.

 • Coordinate work with other emergency medical team members or police or fire department personnel.